Jackalope-does-coding/Basic-oddball-task-psychopy/README.md

-# Basic barebones oddball task that can be used for eeg testing
+# Oddball task for eeg, along with analysis codes to analyse the data aquired.
+# These codes are reliant on separetely recording eeg data using muselsl, before analyzing it together